Petty officer second class

 Petty officer second class (PO2) is a rank found in some navies and maritime organizations.

 Canada

-Petty officer, 2nd class, (PO 2), is a Naval non-commissioned member rank of the Canadian Forces.
+Petty officer, 2nd class, (PO 2), is a Naval non-commissioned member rank of the Canadian Armed Forces.
 It is senior to the rank of master sailor (formerly master seaman) and its equivalents, and junior to petty officer 1st-class and its equivalents.
 Its Army and Air Force equivalent is sergeant (Sgt); together, Sgts and PO 2s make up the cadre of senior non-commissioned officers.